The Clouds: Musical Time Travel & Technology

 Andrew Hodges, the guiding light behind "The Clouds", has a creative philosophy based on the notion of 'Music For All'.
 This means that we in "The Clouds" have a diverse, non-elitist, inclusive approach to music-making.
 This informs all our musical decisions including how we approach the performance of classical music.

 We have provided ourselves with the freedom to rework and reconstruct classical favourites.
 Composers in the past might have written things differently had they known about 21st century technology.
 We can do the reverse and take modern pop, for example, and reimagine it as if it were created 200 years ago.

 We offer the world of classical music with a new mindset.

-Based on the classical string quartet, the Cloud is a small group of amateur musicians who perform music designed for a much broader, more inclusive audience than is normally the case.
+Based on the classical string quartet, the Clouds is a small group of amateur musicians who perform music designed for a much broader, more inclusive audience than is normally the case.

 Employing the string quartet as our starting point, we add other instruments in a variety of combinations; a solo soprano, a solo guitarist, a solo violinist or a french horn.
 Additionally our byline is "real and virtual' which means that we, in a very creative sense, fully embrace present-day culture & its technology.

 Andrew recomposes, rearranges and creates our music in a classical style in such a way as to appeal to the many different types of people who are now becoming much more attracted to the classical 'style' of music.
 This new audience likes classical but wants something which speaks more directly to them.

 We have created for Vivaldi, his own Baroque music video.

 We take 20th & 21st century pop music and send it back in time 200 years.